Spiritual

 Held in a community committed to spiritual deepening for global transformation, change happens one person at a time, responding with depth and compassion.
 This is the invitation now: to a fully soul-present, earth-centered emergence.
 Welcome to an uprising of hope and creative becoming. ”

-Gabriele Uhlein, PhD is a Wheaton Franciscan sister deeply inspired by the spirit of Hildegard of Bingen, Francis of Assisi and Teilhard de Chardin.
-She holds a doctorate in depth psychology and process theology from the Chicago Theological Seminary.
-As Franciscan scholar and artist-in-residence at the Christine Center, Gabe continues to promote the profound connection between planetary consciousness, contemplation, and compassion in everyday life.
-Gabriele’s creativity workshops concentrate on the cultivation of intuition, and her spiritual deepening workshops focus on heart-centered, integral Earth presence.
-Incarnational art and personal ritual making complement her spiritual guidance and spiritual deepening offerings.
+Sr. Gabriele Uhlein, PhD, was a Wheaton Franciscan sister deeply inspired by the spirit of Hildegard of Bingen, Francis of Assisi, and Teilhard de Chardin.
+She held a doctorate in depth psychology and process theology from the Chicago Theological Seminary.

 Ronald E. Moor